rishab-77/AI-103/README.md

 ---

-# 7. Planned Agent Responsibilities
+# 7. Agent Design: Domains and Routing

-> Agent boundaries are part of the architecture currently being validated and may be refined.
+The system uses **one FAQ agent** with an internal routing step, rather than separate agent processes per domain.
+The domains below define how queries are classified and how retrieval is filtered — not separate codebases.

-### 🎓 Academic Agent
+### 🎓 Academic domain

-Responsible for academic-policy questions such as:
+Covers:

 - attendance
 - examinations